| Industry Case Studies Restaurant

 important to have a program that was scalable and that could be

 easily modified to match the evolving needs of the client.
+Identifying Missed Profit Opportunities: As the Mystery Shopping Program began to generate feedback, the

 client used the information to monitor customer service at the frontline